My Best Friend's Exorcism: Reception

 My Best Friend's Exorcism received reviews from Library Journal and Kirkus Reviews, the latter of which stated, "Certainly not for all readers, but anyone interested in seeing William Peter Blatty's infamous The Exorcist (1971) by way of Heathers shouldn't miss it."
 Booklist also drew comparisons to Heathers and commented that the book was "totally awesome".
 The A.V.
 Club wrote a favorable review for the book, writing "Hendrix’s prose walks the fine line between comedy and horror throughout, delivering a simultaneously heartwarming and terrifying tale of teenage friendship, which is something most of us can relate to, exorcism or not."

 Film

 In November 2018, it was announced that Endeavor Content had won the film adaptation rights for My Best Friend's Exorcism.
 Christopher Landon and Ellen Goldsmith-Vein were announced to produce.
-Damon Thomas has been announced as director.
+Damon Thomas was announced as director.
 The film was released on Prime Video on September 30, 2022.